osu-mist/express-api-skeleton/README.md

     | `${API_USER}` | The HTTP Basic username used to authenticate API calls. |
     | `${API_PASSWD}` | The HTTP Basic password used to authenticate API calls. |

+5 Copy [config/mock-data-example.json](config/default-example.yaml) to `config/mock-data.json`.
+This will serve as the JSON DB, which is not committed to source code as it will change as the POST endpoint is used.

 ### Installing

 ```shell